wp-plugins/wp-rss-aggregator/readme.txt

 * Export a custom RSS feed based on your feed sources
 * Pagination
 * Set the feed import time interval
+* Scheduling of feed imports by feed source
 * Various shortcode parameters you can use to further customize the output
 * Choose whether to show/hide sources and dates
 * Choose the date format